rodercode/Library/README.md

     - Navigate to the location of the missing files in the cloned repository and add them to the project.

 4. Database Setup:
-   Make sure your MySQL Server is properly configured and running.
-The application assumes you have a working MySQL database set up for user account storage and book collection management. all the SQL queries required to build libraryDB and it's content are inside the SQL folder.
+   Please ensure that your MySQL Server is correctly configured and running.
+The application expects you to have a functional MySQL database in place, which is used for storing user account information and managing your book collection.
+All the SQL queries needed to create the "libraryDB" and populate it with the necessary data can be found in the "SQL" folder for your convenience.

-5. Run and build the project
+6. Run and build the project